JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 ERROR: key not found: StateLabel{3}('a','b','c')
 ```

-QuDirac overloads Julia's `get` method in order to provide more flexibility in the above scenario.
+DiracNotation overloads Julia's `get` method in order to provide more flexibility in the above scenario.
 By default, `get` is defined to return a `0` instead of an error if the label it's given isn't found:

 ```julia
 julia> get(k, ('a','b','c'))